 Maintaining The Leather in Your Vehicle

 For many, leather upholstery is considered the gold standard for a vehicle’s interior.
 Aesthetically, it presents an image of refined luxury over most cloth alternatives, but many vehicle owners also believe it’s easier to maintain.
 The truth is, leather maintenance isn’t as simple as a quick wipe down.
-Specific products must be used for safe cleaning and the material must be treated regularly to maintain the rich look and extend its life.
+Specific products must be used for safe cleaning and the material must be treated regularly to maintain the rich look and extend the leather’s life.
 Here are some things you should know before treating leather:

 Most Vehicle Leather Upholstery and Surfaces Aren’t All Leather

-Despite being marketed as leather, unless you’re making a high-end luxury purchase, the leather seats and surfaces will be supplemented with faux material, usually vinyl or a protective resin.
+Despite being marketed as leather, unless you’re making a high-end luxury purchase, the leather seats and surfaces will be supplemented with a faux material, usually vinyl or a protective resin.
 Often times, the seating area is the only section with real leather, while less costly vehicles use a synthetic substitute.
 With this in mind, care products don’t need to be the most expensive on the store shelves.

-When cleaning, make sure you wipe out all the cracks and crevices by the seams.
+When cleaning leather, make sure you wipe out all the cracks and crevices by the seams.
 Dirt, sand and other debris can get stuck in the folds and seams of the leather and cause them to wear much quicker due to abrasion.
 Once the seats are clean it is important to protect the leather since it is exposed to the heat and harmful UV rays from the sun.
 A good protectant, like 303® Automotive Protectant, is formulated to provide powerful protection from the dangers of UV light and the cracking and premature aging that occurs as a result.
 It also works on mixed surfaces including vinyl, rubber, and plastic.

 Despite Being a Natural Product, It’s Possible to Restore Leather